-Samsung is a company that needs no introduction.
+Samsung is a brand that needs no introduction.
 From mobile phones, to televisions to washing machines – and yes, refrigerators – Samsung is one of the largest electronics companies in the world.
 While there is much hype around their Galaxy smartphones, what you might not know is that they produce an impressive range of refrigerators.
-The old humble fridge is not lost on Samsung, and what they do offer might excite you.
-That’s a lot to be said about an appliance a lot of people don’t pay a lot of mind to.
+The old humble fridge is not lost on Samsung, and what they do offer might well excite you.
+That’s a lot to be said about an appliance many people don’t think about very often.

 Samsung is a solid performer in our annual customer reviews for fridges, so you’re likely to find one that suits your kitchen.
 Samsung first began producing refrigerators way back in 1974, and their focus on the technology and usability has ensured they remain a popular choice.
 So without further ado, let’s review the range of Samsung’s fridges.

 Samsung – as you’d expect – has a large range of fridges of all different shapes and sizes.
 There tends to be four different types of fridges that Samsung specializes in:

 - Top Mounts, which tend to be the cheapest